Rafaeltheraven/mpdmenu/README.md

 `-clear` - Clear the MPD playlist

+`-[mpc supported action]` - Will pass the given action directly to mpc.
+For example, `-crop` will perform `mpc crop`.

 If no arguments are given, the `toggle`, `next`, `prev` and `stop` buttons will be added.

+To leave the controls menu, simple press escape

 ### Integration with MPA
 `mpdmenu` also supports some integration with my other project, `mpa` (found at github.com/rafaeltheraven/mpa), which is